-Sunset on the Matterhorn by simonsimages, © 2009 Searching for Soul in Times of Anxiety The Jungian Odyssey 2020 will be a kind of homecoming as we return for the second time to Zermatt-the remote but beloved locus that now inspires our reflections on the realms of soul.
+Sunset on the Matterhorn by simonsimages, © 2009 Searching for Soul in Times of Anxiety The Jungian Odyssey 2021 will be a kind of homecoming as we return (post-2016) for a second retreat Zermatt, the historical village lying at 1,620 meters (5,310 feet), near the foot of the iconic Matterhorn.
+This remote but locus now beloved inspires our reflections on the realms of soul.
 In today's life-so riddled with anxieties of many kinds-we seem to experience an acute splitting of two archetypally coupled realities: the outer objective world and the world of soul or psychic interiority.
 We seem to suffer collectively from soul alienation and even soul murder.
 With soul in exile, do we risk losing touch with that part in us that is immortal?
-Might a re-summoning of soul provide an antidote to anxiety?
+Might a resummoning of soul provide an antidote to anxiety?
 Our search for this "untethered" part needs to begin with our (re-)attunement to soul's secret dwelling places, i.e. places that resonate with poetry, beauty, remoteness, ambiguity, brokenness, pain, paradox, mystery.
 Some apt starting points can be found in the imagery of nature, fairy tale, myth, dream, literature, music, dance, and other arts.
 What can we learn from alchemy and meta-physics about the soul's autonomy?
-What other stones might we turn?
-A unique feature of the Odyssey 2020 is our offer of one full day of experiential workshops that afford you the chance for intense and creative immersion in your choice of work with the body, dreams, fairy tales, calligraphy, or hiking (weather permitting).
-Retreat Setting Parkhotel Beau-Site beneath the mystical Matterhorn Our 4-star venue Parkhotel Beau-Site boasts a breath-taking view of the Matterhorn and a five-minute walk to the village center.
+What other stones might we A unique feature of the Odyssey 2021 is our offer of one full day of experiential workshops that afford you the chance for intense and creative immersion in your choice of work with the body, dreams, fairy tales, calligraphy, or hiking (weather permitting).
+Retreat Setting Parkhotel Beau Site Matterhorn Our 4-star venue Parkhotel Beau Site boasts a breath-taking view of the Matterhorn and a five-minute walk to beneath the mystical the village center.
 The hotel is widely praised for its staff courtesy and fine cuisine, as well for its wellness offerings, which include an indoor heated swimming pool, whirlpools, sauna, and steam bath.
 The clean and comfortable rooms, furnished with classic elegance, are all equipped with WC, shower, telephone, and free wireless LAN.
 Early registration is recommended, as the Odyssey typically books out.
 Also, early birds receive a price advantage!